gojira69/FileWiz/README.md

    - **Convert Images to PDF:** Select `images` to convert into a `single PDF file`.
    - **Merge Multiple PDFs:** Choose `multiple PDF files` to merge into a `single PDF`.
    - **Convert Text File to PDF:** Select a `text file` to convert it into a `PDF document`.

+### Running Executables

+For convenience, there are pre-built executables available:

+- **Windows Users:** Navigate to the `Windows` directory and run the executable file.
+- **Linux Users:** Navigate to the `Linux` directory and run the executable file.

+This allows you to use the application without needing to install Python and the required packages.